What is follow-up?

 If you’re having problems with a side effect, you might have a meeting with your doctor or nurse to work out what support you need.
 They may refer you to someone who can give you more advice and support.

-For many men with localised or locally advanced prostate cancer, their treatment is successful and gets rid of their prostate cancer.
+For many men with localised or locally advanced prostate cancer, treatment is successful and gets rid of the cancer.
 But sometimes not all the cancer is successfully treated, or the cancer may have been more advanced than first thought.
 If this happens, your cancer may come back – this is known as recurrent prostate cancer.